OKRs and the Fallacy of Time Management: How to Self-Manage

 Questions to ponder on ‘Self-management’

-‘Self management’ becomes simpler when we have arrived at the answers to the following questions through self-discovery, experience and advice from others:
+‘Self-management’ becomes more straightforward when we have arrived at the answers to the following questions through self-discovery, experience, and advice from others:

 What are our current priorities?

-What time should be spent on ‘business as usual related activities’ and what amount of time should we spend on OKRs?
+What time should be spent on ‘business as usual related activities’, and what time should we spend on OKRs?

-How many meetings are really necessary, and how can we make those meetings more effective?
+How many meetings are essential, and how can we make those meetings more effective?

-As a Performance Coach the first thing I do with a cllent is to review their schedule as this is very revealing in terms of actual priorities and self-management.
+As a Performance Coach, the first thing I do with a client is to review their schedule, which is very revealing in terms of actual priorities and self-management.

-We collectively review and assess if some meetings can be removed totally, and if not, how can we streamline those meetings so that they take up less time.
-Freeing up time by a focus on priorities and by having shorter but more powerful meetings with a clear return on investment of your time.
+We collectively review and assess if some meetings can be removed totally, and if not, how we can streamline those meetings so that they take up less time.
+Free up time by focusing on priorities and having shorter but more powerful meetings with a clear return on investment of your time.

-Gary Vaynerchuk reveals that one of his core productibity hacks is to generally have 15 min meetings.
-Most people would have those very same meetings last well over an hour.
-On average I would say, you can save at least ten hours per week through prioritization and having focused meetings, that is , if currently you are prone to have meetings that generally last too long.
+Gary Vaynerchuk reveals that one of his core productivity hacks is to have 15-minute meetings generally.
+Most people would have those meetings that last well over an hour.
+On average, you can save at least ten hours per week through prioritization and having focused meetings, that is, if you are currently prone to having meetings that generally last too long.

-Freeing youtr time up for what truly matters allows you to spend more time on the most important part of OKRs such as, but not limited to:
+Freeing your time up for what truly matters allows you to spend more time on the most important part of OKRs, such as, but not limited to:

-- Overwhelmed with too many meetings there is little to no opportunity for self-reflection and self-development.
-Both reflection and skills development are essential factors to the sustainability and success of OKRs
+- Overwhelmed with too many meetings, there is little to no opportunity for self-reflection and self-development.
+Both reflection and skills development are essential factors in the sustainability and success of OKRs

 His father asked Sam: What have you been doing this week?

-Sam proudly answered: I finished Simon Sineks’ Finding your why and I wrote an assignment on Purpose.
+Sam proudly answered: I finished Simon Sineks’ Finding You Why, and I wrote an assignment on Purpose.

-Sams father smiled and asked: What of what you read and wrote this week did you actually put in to practice?
+Sams’s father smiled and asked: What of what you read and wrote this week did you put into practice?
 Can you give me an example?

-This , generally speking is easier said than done as we are creatures of habit.
-Prioritization is a habit and a skill that we need to practice daily along with removing waste from our careers and schedules.
+This, generally speaking, is easier said than done, as we are creatures of habit.
+Prioritization is a habit and skill we need to practice daily and remove waste from our careers and schedules.